-Understanding the basics: AI-powered continuous improvement
+Understanding the basics: AI-powered process optimization

 The hidden cost of reactive problem-solving